 process - printing

-In reductive relief, carving and printing go hand in hand: print, carve, print, carve, working from the lightest color to the darkest.
+In reductive relief, carving and printing go hand in hand: print, carve, print, carve - printing the lightest colors first and working toward the darkest, carving away the already-printed colors the artist wants to remain.

-Darker colors sit on top, with lighter ones, which are printed first, showing through the carved areas.
+When the print is complete, the darker colors sit on top, with lighter ones showing through the carved areas.

 The groups of in-process photos on this page show how a print evolves color by color as it is printed.